-7.5 To ensure that the NHS JE Scheme is implemented and maintained in line with the Job Evaluation Handbook, the NHS Staff Council Job Evaluation Group deliver job evaluation train the trainer courses.
+7.5 To ensure that the NHS JE Scheme is maintained in line with the job evaluation handbook, the NHS Staff Council Job Evaluation Group deliver job evaluation training courses.

 7.6 JEG trainers are able to demonstrate the following technical and behavioural competences:

 - a thorough understanding of the underpinning principles of equality and equal pay in job evaluation